We were warned to “mask up” to prevent the spread of C*vid.

-We’ve been chastised at stores for not wearing masks and for potentially putting other people at risk.
+Many of us non-maskers, including me, have been chastised at stores for not wearing masks and for putting other people at risk.

-In recent news articles, it has been reported that masking has practically obliterated the flu.
+News articles reported that masking had practically obliterated the flu.

 The New York Times reports, “There have been fewer influenza cases in the United States this flu season than in any on record.
 About 2,000 cases have been recorded since late September, according to data from the Centers for Disease Control and Prevention.
 In recent years, the average number of cases over the same period was about 206,000.
 As measures to stop the spread of the coronavirus were implemented around the country in March 2020, influenza quickly disappeared, and it still has not returned.
 The latest flu season, which normally would have run until next month, essentially never happened.”

-The studies have suggested that flu season “never happened.”
+The studies suggested that flu season “never happened.”

 Yet C*vid continued to spread like wildfire around the planet during the same period of time.

 Wait a minute!
 Aren’t these both respiratory diseases that are spread the same way?